-Just as the demographic characteristics and health profiles of Australians vary between residents of the major cities and non-metropolitan areas, they also vary within the non-metropolitan areas between residents of the urban centres and those living in more rural and remote locations.
+Just as the demographic characteristics and health profiles of Australians vary between residents of the major cities and nonmetropolitan areas, they also vary within the non-metropolitan areas between residents of the urban centres and those living in more rural and remote locations.
 SLAs have deficiencies as a spatial unit to describe urban centres outside of the capital cities and other major urban centres.
-For example, of the 25 urban centres in Queensland with a population of 7,500 or more, only five can be identified in the SLA classification.
-That is, only five of these urban centres were also SLAs in their own right - the others formed only part of an SLA comprising one or more urban centres of 7,500 or more people, and/or smaller urban centres and/or rural populations.
+For example, of the two urban centres in the Northern Territory with a population of 7,500 or more, none can be identified in the SLA classification.
+That is, none of these urban centres were also SLAs in their own right the others formed only part of an SLA comprising one or more urban centres of 7,500 or more people, and/or smaller urban centres and/or rural populations.